 There is no equivalent international agency which has achieved a standard of centralized reporting on minerals, either metallic or non-metallic, comparable to what the FAO or IEA have achieved for biomass and fossil fuel respectively.
 There should be a local agency responding to Comtrade questionnaires, which have categories for metal ores and concentrates, and for a wide variety of metal products.
-Unfortunately, the categories used by Comtrade do not distinguish well between some large tonnage, very different products (e.g. the ores and concentrates of individual metals are pooled).
+Unfortunately the categories used by Comtrade do not distinguish well between some large tonnage, very different products (e.g. the ores and concentrates of individual metals are pooled).
 Also, deriving adequate factors to convert the units used to record many products (e.g. number of items) to tonnages can be difficult and subject to large error.
 As a result, accounting comprehensively for this category can be very challenging, and the risk of increasing error through trying to include too many products is high.
 The compiler should reflect often on whether they have reached the point where attempting accounting for more products is likely to introduce more error than it removes.

 The existing harmonized system (HS) scheme of reporting to Comtrade already uses a classification system based on a relatively detailed disaggregation of ores and concentrates according to the main metal contained, e.g. "2603.
 Copper ores and concentrates".
-Consequently, it is more practical for the EW-MFA categories for metal ores trade to follow the system used for contained metals rather than the mined ores outlined in section 2.2.1.
+Consequently, it is more practical for the EW-MFA categories for metal ores trade to follow the system used for contained metals rather than the mined ores outlined in section 2.a.ii.
 The resulting categories are thus constructed as B.2.x where x is the main metal e.g. B.2.Fe for iron ores and concentrates.

-Much less emphasis is placed on trying to record the detailed composition of metal ores traded than was the case for domestic extraction.
+Much less emphasis is placed on trying to record the detailed composition of metal ores traded than was the case for domestic material extraction.
 This is because there is unlikely to be any data recorded for trade comparable to the detailed operational data that mine operators routinely assemble.
 In the event that such detailed data on the metal content in traded ores and concentrates are available, or can be calculated, this should be accounted for using the appropriate contained metals code.
 These additional codes deal with the pure metal content that can be accounted for, and are constructed B.2.x.m, where x is the main metal e.g. B.2.Cu.m and C.2.Cu.m for contained copper in imports and exports respectively.
-As with DE, the contained metals accounts are kept separate from the main trade account, and not added when creating totals, as this would be double counting.
-While traded metal ores are categorized using individual metals, these are aggregated under the three-category system B.2.Fe (for iron), B.2.Al (for aluminium), and B.2.x (for all others), plus one additional category B.2.compound (for compound products made mainly of metals).
+As with DE, the contained metals accounts are kept separate to the main trade account, and not added when creating totals, as this would be double counting.

+While traded metal ores are categorized using individual metals, these are aggregated under the same three category system as used for DE of metal ores (i.e. 2.1 iron, 2.2 aluminium, and 2.3 all others us one additional category for compound products made mainly of metals (2.4).

 The main tonnages that can safely be accounted for will be in primary or near primary products.
-For example iron ore and concentrates, pig iron, steel, scrap iron and steel, basic steel products such as bars, beams etc. (if recorded in tonnes) should account for the bulk of B.2.Fe; bauxite, alumina, aluminium ingots, basic aluminium products are allocated to B.2.Al; and other metal ores, concentrates, basic products, and compounds such as copper sulphate, titanium oxide, rutile, etc. for the bulk of materials under B.2.x.
+For example iron ore and concentrates, pig iron, steel, scrap iron and steel, basic steel products such as bars, beams etc. (if recorded in tonnes) should account for the bulk of B.2.1; bauxite, alumina, aluminium ingots, basic aluminium products are allocated to B.2.2; and other metal ores, concentrates, basic products, and compounds such as copper sulphate, titanium oxide, rutile, etc. for the bulk of materials under B.2.3.